Stuycs-K/final-project-10-tungs/README.md

 Period 10 APCS
 Group members: Stanley Tung (I am working by myself)

+## Some technicalities that I should address
+- In my code, I don't use private variables (variables in processing are public by default) , because it would be really inconvenient, as I rely on using public variables from instances in my main program.

+- I just noticed my git merge commit messages aren't displayed on screen when they first appear.
+(i.e. they have a {...}, so you need to click on the message to see my messages, which I do for every git merge into the main branch.)

 ## Overview
 I've created a graph visualizer, where users can customize their own graph network by adding nodes and edges (connected between nodes) on the graph.
 Users have access to 5 "utility modes": move nodes around, add node,